Ehlers–Danlos syndrome: Literature

+The fantasy novel Fourth Wing by Rebecca Yarros presents a main character, Violet Sorrengail, who has an unnamed chronic condition that aligns closely with EDS symptoms.
+When asked about this connection, Rebecca Yarros agrees with the connection but says EDS goes unnamed due to the level of medical knowledge present in her story's world.
+Yarros has EDS and included it as a representation of her condition.

+Television

+Grey's Anatomy, a long-running TV series, approached the topic of EDS in its 13th season.
+In the episode "Falling Slowly", the show's doctors are confronted with confusion when faced with diagnosing a patient.
+Due to complex and contradicting symptoms presented by the patient, the show's doctors ultimately give the diagnosis of EDS.
+This episode was based on conversations held by producers who talked with a patient and doctor who have EDS.

 Other species

-Ehlers–Danlos-like syndromes have been shown to be hereditary in Himalayan cats, some domestic shorthair cats, and certain breeds of cattle.
-It is seen as a sporadic condition in domestic dogs.
+Ehlers–Danlos–like syndromes are hereditary in Himalayan cats, some domestic shorthair cats, and certain breeds of cattle.
+It is seen as a sporadic condition in domestic dogs, with higher frequency in English Springers.
 It has a similar treatment and prognosis.
 Animals with the condition should not be bred, as the condition can be inherited.

 Degenerative suspensory ligament desmitis is a similar condition seen in many breeds of horses.
 It was originally notated in the Peruvian Paso and thought to be a condition of overwork and older age, but it is being recognized in all age groups and all activity levels.
 It has been noted in newborn foals.